EngageMedia-video/cinematacms-archive/docs/rich_text_editor.md

 ## Usage

-To get started, you can type your content in the editor area under the toolbar.
+To get started, type your content in the editor area under the toolbar.
 TinyMCE will convert your content into sanitized HTML that will be rendered on the pages you're editing.

 ### Toolbar Items